Posted in Plumbing Repairs

 For flat (or flattish) drains in sinks, bathtubs, and showers, you need a cup-shaped plunger.
 The kind that forms a seal around drain holes.
 Bell or ball-shaped plungers with a flange at the bottom and accordion plungers are both for toilets only.

 If you’re plunging one side of a double sink or a fixture with an overflow drain, plug up the other side’s drain or the overflow with a rag.
-There may already be standing water in your clogged fixture as a result of the blockage, but if there’s not, you should also pour water into the fixture until it’s an inch or two deep.
+There may already be standing water in your clogged fixture as a result of the blockage.
+But if there’s not, you should also pour water into the fixture until it’s an inch or two deep.

 Then, place your cup-shaped plunger head over the hole.
 Push down and pull up steadily to create a vacuum that pulls the clog up out of the pipe.
-Start slow to make sure it’s suctioned on, and then just plunge… and plunge… and plunge some more.
+Start slowly to make sure it’s suctioned on, and then just plunge… and plunge… and plunge some more.

 Don’t get frustrated if nothing happens at first.
-It could take quite a bit of elbow grease, but it’s often possible to unclog drains simply with consistent plunging.
+It could take quite a bit of elbow grease, but it’s often possible to unclog drains in Kelowna simply with consistent plunging.
 If you hear a squelching sound and the standing water begins to drain, that means your clog is gone!
 Success!

 Step 4: Use a Drain Snake